The Airzone Solution: Plot

 In a future Britain, circa 2091, pollution has reached a point where the populace must often wear filtration masks when they venture outside.
 AirZone, a powerful corporation, signs a lucrative deal with the government to deal with the problem.
-The public is told that AirZone plans to build giant filtration plants to clean the atmosphere, but environmentalists are sceptical, especially when people begin dying and disappearing around AirZone facilities.
+The public is told that AirZone plans to build giant filtration plants to clean the atmosphere, but environmentalists are skeptical, especially when people begin dying and disappearing around AirZone facilities.

 Investigative filmmaker Al Dunbar (Davison) has been working with Anthony Stanwick (McCoy), the head of one radical environmental group, on a Michael Moore-style exposé documentary on AirZone.
 But when Dunbar's mentor, the mysterious Oliver Threthewey (Pertwee), says the documentary is useless without more direct proof of AirZone's intentions, Dunbar and Stanwick hatch a plan to infiltrate AirZone's headquarters and hack into their computer mainframe.
 Stanwick has been aided in this by Rachel (Heather Tracy), an AirZone employee who is acting as his "mole" within the organisation.

 Meanwhile, Arnie Davies (Baker), a popular local television meteorologist, is getting ready to go on the air, although he still has time to flirt with the make-up lady and with his girlfriend, journalist Ellie Brown (Nicola Bryant).

 Dunbar successfully infiltrates AirZone's offices, but sets off an alarm soon after hacking into the computer.
 Fleeing from the guards, Dunbar finds himself in a lab where Rachel — now a prisoner of AirZone — is being injected with a green fluid.
 He helps her to escape, but is killed in the process.

 At the moment Dunbar dies, both Arnie and Stanwick experience a vision of his death; for Arnie, this occurs in the middle of a broadcast and he faints on the air.
 Later, after a recuperating evening with Ellie, Arnie feels better and gets ready to go to work — only to be shocked at seeing an apparition of Dunbar standing in his hallway.
 Dunbar urges Arnie to investigate AirZone.

 Arnie continues to experience visions of Dunbar at work, and is unnerved when he learns that Dunbar had died the night before.
 After further disturbing displays both during his weather broadcast and again at home, Ellie suggests they investigate Dunbar's home.
-Ellie is not sure what to make of it when Arnie, relaying instructions from Dunbar, is able to guide her to a hiding place where Dunbar kept his spare key.
+Ellie is not sure what to make of it when Arnie, relaying instructions from Dunbar, can guide her to a hiding place where Dunbar kept his spare key.
 Inside, Ellie and Arnie view Dunbar's incomplete documentary but must leave when a detective, carrying a warrant to seize any AirZone property, arrives.